 Do you find yourself unable to stop drinking on your own, or do you notice that you cannot go a few hours or a day without having a drink?

 Has a habit that began just to help you relax at night or as a social function with friends become something that seems to be controlling your entire life?
 Are you lying to your friends and family about how much you drink on a regular basis, or are you trying to hide your alcohol use from employers or others?
 Maybe you’ve even tried to quit on your own through outpatient therapy.
-No matter what brought you to this situation or whether you’ve tried to overcome it via your own will, outpatient therapy or inpatient treatment, know that you are not out of options.
+No matter what brought you to this situation or whether you’ve tried to overcome it via your own will, outpatient rehab or residential treatment, know that you are not out of options.

 At Changing Tides, we have seen people get caught up in a cycle of alcohol addiction treatment, relapse and cycling down into abuse and addiction again and again.
 Part of the issue is that if you go through programs but don’t integrate everything you learn into your life in a comprehensive way, you’re setting yourself up for failure.
-Couple that truth with the restrictive nature of traditional North Carolina alcohol rehabs and it’s not surprising that this cycle exists for many people.
+Couple that truth with the restrictive nature of traditional North Carolina alcohol rehab centers and it’s not surprising that this cycle exists for many people.

 In a traditional therapy center, you may find that you’re spending more time learning rules and abiding by them than anything else.
 Restrictions against using phones, mobile devices or computers can keep you out of all the loops, and you’re also not allowed access to a car.
 Real-life situations are limited or nonexistent.
 In some cases, you’re not allowed to have a cup of coffee to wake you up in the morning.
-While these restrictions are meant to be therapeutic so you can concentrate on alcohol rehab and recovery, they can make it harder to take your inpatient lessons about sobriety and integrate them into real life.
+While these restrictions are meant to be therapeutic so you can concentrate on alcohol rehabilitation and recovery, they can make it harder to take your inpatient lessons about sobriety and integrate them into real life.
 Once you leave the treatment center, you’ll have constant contact with friends, family members and others and have to learn to live with temptations and distractions.

-At Changing Tides, we believe for many people, it’s easier to work through treatment centers in North Carolina without so many restrictions.
+At Changing Tides, we believe for many people, it’s easier to work through substance abuse treatment centers in North Carolina without so many restrictions.
 It’s not about limiting your world so that you won’t use again.
 It’s about learning to find life balance and enjoyment without drinking in a real life environment right next to the ocean.
 But to do that, you have to break the cycle that’s keeping you in addiction in the first place.

 And we can help.

-A Holistic Approach to Addiction Rehabilitation
+A Holistic Approach to Alcohol Addiction Treatment Programs

 - Multiple options for integrating AA into your recovery during an inpatient stay so you’re on more solid ground with support options when you leave — including meditation and yoga-inspired AA groups